 Reviewing rangatahi in police custody

-A Youth Court may order a rangatahi (aged 14 to 18) to be detained in Police custody pending their hearing if the court is satisfied that:
+A Youth Court may order a rangatahi (aged 14 to 18) to be detained in police custody pending their hearing if the court is satisfied that the:

 • rangatahi is likely to abscond or be violent, and

-• the chief executive of Oranga Tamariki does not have suitable facilities available to detain rangatahi in safe custody (in practice this will usually mean a place in a youth justice residence is not immediately available or other circumstances such as the risk of violence posed by rangatahi require rangatahi to be placed or remain in Police custody).
+• the chief executive of Oranga Tamariki does not have suitable facilities available to detain the rangatahi in safe custody (in practice, this will usually mean a place in a youth justice residence is not immediately available or other circumstances, such as the risk of violence posed by the rangatahi require the rangatahi to be placed or remain in police custody).

 Section 238(1)(e) does not apply to 12 and 13-year-olds charged with an offence.
-Tamariki may not be held in police custody longer than 24 hours.
-It is important that staff are aware of these exclusions and apply them appropriately.
+Tamariki may be held in police custody no longer than 24 hours while waiting for a court appearance.
+It is important that kaimahi are aware of these exclusions and apply them appropriately.

 Under section 241(2), the Youth Court must review this order at least once every 24 hours unless clearly impracticable.
 Rangatahi will be recalled to court so the judge can review the order.

-Review of orders made under section 238 — section 241 of Oranga Tamariki Act 1989
+Review of orders made under section 238 — section 241 of the Oranga Tamariki Act 1989

 A social worker is allocated to each rangatahi.
 The social worker:

-• prioritises their engagements with Police, whānau or family and the youth advocate for rangatahi
+• prioritises their engagements with Police, whānau or family and the youth advocate for the rangatahi

-• undertakes an assessment of the safety and wellbeing and safety of rangatahi by applying a SKS screen and wellbeing check, and checks rangatahi has access to basic amenities
+• undertakes an assessment of the safety and wellbeing of the rangatahi by applying an SKS screen and wellbeing check, and checks the rangatahi has access to basic amenities

-• liaises with Police about any health and wellbeing needs (including mental health) whilst rangatahi is in police custody
+• liaises with Police about any health and wellbeing needs (including mental health) while the rangatahi is in police custody

-• liaises with the care or protection social worker if rangatahi has one.
+• liaises with the care or protection social worker if the rangatahi has one.

 SACs, Kessler and Suicide screens (SKS)